Adrn1n/XMU-learning_OS/Lab/0924/Report1.md

 #### 2.2
 Return 1 on successful execution, 0 otherwise.
 But can not detect execution failure in child processes.

+Built-in commands are not supported with redirection or piping.

 ##### 2.2.1
 ###### Features
-- Only the first input file is used; if multiple input files are specified, a warning is printed
+- Only the first input file is used
-- If the input file cannot be opened, an error message is printed and returns 0
-- If command execution fails, an error message is printed

 ###### Steps
 1. Check if multiple input files are specified; if so, print a warning message
-2. Attempt to open the specified input file in read-only mode; if it fails, print an error message and return 0
+2. Attempt to open the specified input file in read-only mode; if it fails, print an error message and return
 3. Fork a new process to execute the command:
     - In the child process:
         1. Close the standard input (file descriptor 0)